sictweb/web700/Code Examples/readme.md

-# Web 322 examples
+# WEB700 examples

-The repo contains examples for the WEB 322 course for Seneca College.
+The repo contains examples for the WEB700 course for Seneca College.

 ## Contents